karltm/imldiff/README.md

 Using interpretability methods, we can understand how a machine learning model behaves.
 By merging the output of two classifiers _A_ and _B_ and treating it as a special classification problem, we can also apply interpretability methods on that.
 The following approaches will be investigated at first, when the two classifiers _A_ and _B_ are restricted to binary classifiers:

 1. Binary classification problem: `both classifiers agree` vs. `both classifiers disagree`
-2. Three-class classification problem: `both classifiers agree`,  `A predicts the positive class and B the negative`, `B predicts positive and A negative`
-3. Four-class classification problem: `A and B predict the positive class`, `A and B predict the negative class`, `A predicts the positive class and B the negative`, `B predicts positive and A negative`
+2. Four-class classification problem: `A and B predict the positive class`, `A and B predict the negative class`, `A predicts the positive class and B the negative`, `B predicts positive and A negative`

 SHAP-values can be generated for, depending on the classifier:
 - the actually predicted labels